TheOdinProject/curriculum/rails_programming/rails_basics/routing.md

   end
 ~~~

-You can also run `$ rails routes` in the terminal inside a Ruby on Rails project to see all the routes, as well as the controllers and actions they map to.
+Remember that you can run `$ rails routes` in the project directory to see all of the routes with their corresponding controllers and actions.

 ### I Don't Want All Seven Routes!